underscoreio/essential-slick/src/pages/6-joins.md

 ![
 A visualization of the left outer join example.
 Selecting messages and associated recipients (users).
 For similar diagrams, see [A Visual Explanation of SQL Joins][link-visual-joins], _Coding Horror_, 11 Oct 2007.
 ](src/img/left-outer.png)

+That is, we are going to select all the data from the messages table, plus data from the user table for those users that have been sent messages.

 The join would be: